 A new survey reveals who fits the profile.
 An expert explains why.

-If you were introduced to a random group of white-collar workers and offered a million dollars if you could select the happiest person in the rom group, what kind of person would you pick: A man or a woman?
+If you were introduced to a random group of white-collar workers and offered $1 million if you could select the happiest person in the group, what kind of person would you pick: A man or a woman?
 Married or single?
 Children or no children?

 And the unhappiest profile?:

 - 42 years old

 - Unmarried (and no children)